-Every year the Group holds "Staff Appreciation Day" to give recognition and show gratitude to our incredible colleagues.
-To express sincere appreciation and gratitude for employees' hard work and dedication, particularly amid the challenging operating environment over the past year, our management team visited colleagues at their places of work across Hong Kong and mainland China.
+Every year the Group holds "Staff Appreciation" Day" to give recognition and show gratitude to our incredible colleagues.
+To express sincere appreciation and gratitude for employees' hard challenging operating environment over the past mainland China.

 Sustainability Charter

 To build a culture of sustainability within the Group, we launched an internal sustainability communication campaign in 2022 under the theme of "Doing Well for the World."
 We introduced a sustainability charter that invites employees to make a pledge to Hang Lung's sustainability commitments, and over 90% of employees in Hong Kong and mainland China pledged their support.
 This initiative instills a sense of shared ownership of the Group's sustainability agenda.
 Starting in 2022, we also began publishing a regular sustainability newsletter to facilitate an understanding about sustainability among our staff.